suffolklibraries/lgc/content/collections/events/debenham-movers-26-05.md

     content:
       -
         type: text
         text: 'Debenham Movers is a gentle movement class for over 55s.
-Held every Thursday, 10.00am – 11.00am at Debenham Community Centre.
+Held every Tuesday, 10.00am – 11.00am at Debenham Community Centre.
 The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
 Tea and biscuits are also included! '
   -
     type: paragraph
     content: